 Author Patricia Sands Has a Fatal Attraction to Provence

-One of the highlights of my summer is the chance to catch up with author Patricia Sands during her annual visit to Provence.
+One of my summer highlights is the chance to catch up with author Patricia Sands during her annual visit to Provence.
 Sands is a remarkable person.
 She is a wife, mother, grandmother, writer, photographer and a possiblitarian.
-Yes, for Patricia Sands it is possible to achieve anything in life if you want it badly enough and are willing to put in the hard work.
+Yes, for Patricia Sands, it is possible to achieve anything in life if you want it badly enough and are willing to put in the hard work.
 She is living proof of the work effort; somehow, she juggles her family commitments and an intense writing schedule.
-Her next book (a novella) is due out in November, but that is after she co-leads a “Memories Tour of Provence” this fall.
+Her next book (a novella) is due out in November, but after she co-leads a “Memories Tour of Provence” this fall.

 Recently, I had the pleasure of spending a day with Patricia Sands in one of her favourite places on the Côte d’Azur.
 As we explored lovely Antibes, I quizzed her about her fatal attraction to Provence.

 How would you describe the lifestyle in Provence to someone who has not visited?

 I would say the lifestyle here is a relaxed, appreciative, joie de vivre that celebrates the area’s history and traditions.
 It’s possible to lose oneself in an alternate reality in Provence, as our senses are touched in every way.

 When you think of Provence, what are the images that pop into your head?

 Provence, to me, includes the Côte d’Azur, so my words and images go from the shimmering azure waves of the Mediterranean to narrow cobblestone streets, perched villages, fields of flowers and products that change with the seasons, vineyards, olive groves, snow-capped Alps.

 To some degree, Provence lives on its clichés in photos – scenes of lavender, sunflower fields, and boules players.
 Is this your Provence?